The end of diesel

 Let’s get specific.

 On September 1st, 2015 – the EURO 6 standard becomes mandatory for all newly registered vehicles in the European Union.
 The EURO 6 rule sets new lows for the emission of toxic Nitrogen Oxides (NOx) and Particulate Matter (PM).
-The new, allowable emissions limits are so low in fact that there is a lot of talk about “clean diesel engines” as it is mainly diesels that produce and emit those nasty substances in great bulk.
+The new, allowable emissions limits are so low in fact that there is a lot of talk about “clean diesel engines” as it is mainly diesel that produces and emits those nasty substances in great bulk.

-But there is no rule that can be taken seriously without a proper verification regime.
-In order to check, if the limits are not only hollow promise that will, in the end, be no benefit to the environment and hence the people, the European Union has also instituted a rolling verification regime that will be able to stop driving vehicles and test their compliance with emission limits from September 1st 2017 right on the road.
+But no rule can be taken seriously without a proper verification regime.
+To check, if the limits are not only hollow promises that will, in the end, be no benefit to the environment and hence the people, the European Union has also instituted a rolling verification regime that will be able to stop driving vehicles and test their compliance with emission limits from September 1st 2017 right on the road.

 Those rolling tests are perceived as a mortal threat to the vehicle building industry as those engine builders know fully well that the limits of Euro 6 cannot possibly be met by using existing technology whenever Diesel is used as a fuel.

-Moreover, the new emissions limits have not been introduced in order to be met in fake conditions but in order to improve the daily lives of ordinary people that have to breathe those exhaust gases every day.
-And that’s clearly not the case.
+Moreover, the new emissions limits have not been introduced to be met in fake conditions but to improve the daily lives of ordinary people who have to breathe those exhaust gases every day.
+And that’s not the case.

 Industry representatives already concede that diesel exhaust gases cannot possibly be cleaned up to the standards required by modern emissions legislation.
 This is so because diesel is an extremely filthy bunch of different hydrocarbons and a very nasty polluter in the first place.

 In preceding articles, I have likened the diesel engine to a rolling trash incinerator as diesel is petroleum trash in the first place.
 Diesel is the lowest distillate from the refining column.
-Below it only rank the filthy residual fuels that ships still use today in order to scorch the oceans skies.
+Below it only ranks the filthy residual fuels that ships still use today to scorch the ocean’s skies.
 Those fuels have rightfully been banned in most countries as they turn life in the vicinity of the polluter into a nightmare.

 In North-Western Europe, Residual Fuels are also getting more or less banned as the first Environmental Control Area strict enough kicks in 2016.

 Diesel is just marginally better.
-The real sweet cut from oil refining are the light fractions of the barrel namely gasoline and naphtha.
+The real sweet cuts from oil refining are the light fractions of the barrel namely gasoline and naphtha.
 Better still are the gases from Butane up to the super clean Methane.
 But we will get there.
-This means that if Residual Fuels are getting banned on land and on the sea in most of the developed world, diesel will be the stuff at the bottom and becomes the focal point for environmentalists.
+This means that if Residual Fuels are banned on land and the sea in most of the developed world, diesel will be the stuff at the bottom and become the focal point for environmentalists.
 Not an enviable position.

 If diesel is such nasty stuff, why has it been able to become the backbone of our logistics economy in the first place?